Waveframe-Labs/Aurora-Research-Initiative/epistemics/METADATA_POLICY.md

 - title
 - version
-- author
+- DOIs
-- license
+- authorship
 - AI provenance
-- DOI when applicable
+- license

-Stamp and CRI-CORE MAY enforce this.
+Stamp and CRI-CORE MAY enforce this automatically.

 ---